abinit/abinit/doc/tutorial/eph4zpr.md

 !!! tips

-    The EPH code takes advantage of symmetries to reduce the BZ integration to an appropriate irreducible wedge, $\text{IBZ}_k$, defined by the little group of the $\kk$-point.
+    The EPH code takes advantage of symmetries to reduce the BZ integration to an appropriate irreducible wedge, $\text{IBZ}_k$, defined by the little group of the $\kk$-point i.e. the set of point group operations of the crystal that leave the $\kk$-point unchanged within a reciprocal lattice vector.
-    Calculations for high-symmetry $\kk$-points such as $\Gamma$ are therefore much faster as there are more symmetries that leave the $\kk$-point unchanged within a reciprocal lattice vector.
+    Calculations at high-symmetry $\kk$-points such as $\Gamma$ are therefore much faster as there are more symmetries that can be exploited.

-    This symmetrization procedure is activated by default and can be deactivated by setting [[symsigma]] to 0 for testing purposes.
+    This symmetrization procedure is on by default and can be deactivated by setting [[symsigma]] to 0 for testing purposes.
     Note that when [[symsigma]] is set to 1, the code performs a final average of the QP results within each degenerate subspace.
-    As a consequence, accidental degeneracies won't be removed when [[symsigma]] = 1.
+    As a consequence, accidental degeneracies won't be removed when the sum is performed in the $\text{IBZ}_k$.

 <!--
 Both the FM and the DW term converge slowly with respect to the number of empty states and the $\qq$-sampling.